Anttko/fullstackopen/README.md

 # Fullstackopen.com course

-Working on this course from the start of 2022.
+Working on this course from the end of 2021.
 Interested in learning web-development.

 ## Progress :soon: